 In June 2013, the Board of Directors unanimously approved Plants for Life 2020, a campaign to raise $90 million to complete the objectives of the strategic plan.
 A highlight of the Plants for Life plan was naming the horticulture campus on the south end of the Garden the Kris Jarantoski Campus to honor Kris's guiding vision and 37 years of extraordinary service to the Garden.

-The Garden's master plan moved forward last year not only through the success of its capital fundraising but through the completion of designs for the Learning Campus (the Education Center and Mikyoung Kim garden) and the Jarantoski Campus (new greenhouses and nurseries, and the Peter Wirtz garden).
+The Garden's master plan moved forward last year not only through the success of its capital fundraising but through the completion of designs for the Learning Campus (the Education Center and Mikyoung Kim garden) and the Jarantoski Campus (new greenhouses and nurseries, and the Wirtz International garden).
 Construction for the main nursery began in early 2014 and is scheduled for completion in 2015.

 As we plan for the future, we think deeply about how to protect and enhance the Chicago Botanic Garden for the next generation and beyond.
 At every turn, our decisions are inextricably tied to, and informed by, the principles of sustainability.
 We pledge to continue to lower our carbon footprint (through solar power and other means) and to preserve our natural resources (by collecting rainwater for our plants, for instance).
 We are committed to building a sustainable future and to showing tangible, measureable results.